gitter-badger/capedape/README.md

 # Get Started

+> "No, I don't hate React"

+Obviously the first choice to handle the UI for Capedaped was a fight between [React.js]<https://facebook.github.io/react/> or Angular

-I've decided to go with Riot.js
+I've decided to go with Riot.js.